In the past few years, more and more Americans have been going meatless and adopting vegan and vegetarian diets.

 Vegans avoid any and all animal products, including meat, fish, seafood, dairy, eggs, and honey.

-Another popular diet you may have heard of is pescetarian.
-A pescatarian will consume fish and possibly other seafood but not the meat of land animals.
-They may or may not choose to include dairy and eggs in their diet too.
+This diet refers to consuming fish and possibly other seafood but not the meat of land animals.
+A pescetarian may or may not choose to include dairy and eggs in their diet too.

-Flexitarian is also a relatively new term being used in relation to diet.
+This is also a relatively new term being used in relation to diet.
 It tends to refer to someone that follows a primarily vegetarian diet, but may occasionally eat meat or fish.
+Some might say this is similar to a “Reducitarian Diet” where one has the goal to cut back on most, if not all, animal products.

 Though both pescatarian and flexitarian diets involve the reduction of animal consumption, it’s important to note that they aren’t the same as vegan or vegetarian diets as they still include animal flesh.